Remember when Google updated their search quality guidelines back in November? Here’s hoping you didn’t commit everything to memory.

 Google has updated their search quality rating guidelines again.
 Many of the changes reflect the user-centric direction Google has been going in all year long.
 From a greater emphasis on E-A-T to some surprising mobile changes, the update is another gift from Google, showing us what they want from our websites.

-Here are the key takeaways from the Google search quality rater update, complied in yet another great post from The SEM Post.
-You should absolutely implement these to bolster your SEO efforts.
-Although the update is mostly full of stuff that SEO Inc. has already been implementing, it’s extremely useful information to help make the web a better place for everyone to use.
+Here are the key takeaways from the Google search quality rater update, compiled in yet another great post from The SEM Post.
+You should implement these to bolster your SEO efforts.
+Although the update is mostly full of stuff that SEO Inc. has already been performing, it’s beneficial information to help make the web a better place for everyone to use.

 E-A-T, Your Money Your Life

 The Google search quality rater update added a brand new section on the “most important factors” for overall Page Quality rating: